-no significant difference in the proportions of RATL between these groups and their complement.
+Utility."
+In most cases there is no significant difference in the proportions of RATL between these groups and their complement.
 These results are in direct contrast with the predictions of EDU, and with the explanation of RATL suggested by Chesson and Viscusi (2003) and Onay and Öncüler (2007) based on probability weighting: according to the former, there should be no RATL with convex discounting; according to the latter, there should be no RATL without certainty bias, or for subjects that (approximately) follow Expected Utility.
-In Section E.3 we present regression analysis to confirm these results, where we show how certainty bias or convexity of discounting is generally not related, or poorly related, to the tendency to exhibit RATL: see Table 10.
+In Section E.3 we present regression analysis to confirm these results, where we show how certainty bias or convexity of discounting is generally not related, or poorly related, to the tendency to exhibit RATL: see Table 11.

 All our findings thus far are compatible with the GEDU model.
-However, as we pointed out GEDU makes one additional prediction, which allows us to test it in our data: RATL should be related to standard atemporal risk aversion.
-Table 8 presents the coefficients from a Probit regression with our four RATL measures as dependent variables and the degree of risk aversion (as measured in Question 12) as the independent variable.
+However, as we pointed out, GEDU makes one additional prediction, which allows us to test it in our data: RATL should be related to standard atemporal risk aversion.
+Table 9 presents the coefficients from a Probit regression with our four RATL measures as dependent variables and the degree of risk aversion (as measured in Question 12) as the independent variable.
 Consistently with the model, the coefficients are positive and, with the exception of the Short treatment in Question 1, they are all statistically significant at the 5% level.
 (Similar results hold constructing risk aversion from other questions, e.g., Question 15, or using a linear probability model.)

-To summarize, we find that subjects who exhibit convex discounting, no certainty bias, or are approximately Expected Utility also have a tendency to be RATL.
+To summarize, we find that subjects who are either (i) approximately Expected Utility maximizers, or (ii) satisfy either convex discounting, or (iii) satisfy no certainty bias, also have a tendency to be RATL.
 In fact, the proportions in these groups are almost identical to the one in the overall population.
-Regression analysis shows that RATL is unrelated to violations of Expected Utility and generally unrelated to convexity.
-It is, however, related to (atemporal) risk aversion.
-These findings are not compatible with RSTL, EDU, or to explanations
+Regression analysis shows that RATL is unrelated to violations of Expected Utility and generally unrelated to

-Table 8: Probit Regressions: RATL and Atemporal Risk Aversion
+Table 9: Probit Regressions: RATL and Atemporal Risk Aversion